Ainapalma/not-hotdog-bot/README.md

 # not-hotdog-bot

-Telegram bot that identifies hotdogs — and not hotdogs
+Telegram bot that identifies hotdogs and not hotdogs using transfer learning (ResNet50)

 Libraries: pyTelegramBotAPI, torch, torchvision, pillow